dangaiden/blog/content/post/2019/2019-02-25-cloning-vms-in-vsphere-part-1.md

 ### **<span style="font-family: Didact Gothic;">Instant clone</span>**

-<span style="font-size: 16px; font-family: Didact Gothic;">Similar to the linked clone, Instant Clone is like an improved version of linked clone technology.
+<span style="">Similar to the linked clone, Instant Clone is like an improved version of linked clone technology.
 This is something «new» in vSphere 6.7 as is available through the API.<br /> </span>

 <span style="font-family: Didact Gothic; font-size: 16px;">Like the linked clone technology, there is a parent VM which will <strong>share the disk</strong> with the clone (Instant clone) but, in this case, it will <strong>share the memory</strong> too (even if TPS is disabled).</span>